ElMehdiBen/Py_Course/Exercices_05.md

 ### Exercises: Level 2

 1. Declare a function named evens_and_odds .
-It takes a positive integer as parameter and it counts number of evens and odds in the number.
+It takes a positive integer as parameter and it counts number of evens and odds in the number range.

 ```py
     print(evens_and_odds(100))